Createdd/Writing/articles/WebScrapingIntro.md

 ## Conclusion

 As this article showed, it is actually really easy to build a webcrawler/web scrapper with JavaScript.
 It is one of the examples of programming, that show how to get to the same result pursuing different ways.
+I recommend checking out the additional links, since some of them provide great inspiration!

 With this introduction I really just scratched the surface.
 There is much more to discover!
 The reason this article somehow ended up too short, is because I got lost in programming my own webcrawler.
 Playing around with `Promises` derailed me from my main goal.
 So another take-away for me as a programmer was: "Don't get distracted by other things! - Stay focused on your objective and get it!"